Bit rate: Information rate

-In modems and wireless systems, link adaptation (automatic adaption of the data rate and the modulation and/or error coding scheme to the signal quality) is often applied.
+In modems and wireless systems, link adaptation (automatic adaptation of the data rate and the modulation and/or error coding scheme to the signal quality) is often applied.
 In that context, the term peak bitrate denotes the net bitrate of the fastest and least robust transmission mode, used for example when the distance is very short between sender and transmitter.
 Some operating systems and network equipment may detect the "connection speed" (informal language) of a network access technology or communication device, implying the current net bit rate.
-Note that the term line rate in some textbooks is defined as gross bit rate, in others as net bit rate.
+The term line rate in some textbooks is defined as gross bit rate, in others as net bit rate.

 The relationship between the gross bit rate and net bit rate is affected by the FEC code rate according to the following.